lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 >
 > - Event A1.
 It rains on Jane's wedding.
 > - Event A2.
 It does not rain on Marie's wedding.
-> -Event B. The weatherman predicts rain.
+> - Event B. The weatherman predicts rain.